msgraphtf/terraform-provider-msgraph/docs/data-sources/user.md

 Read-Only:

 - `assigned_date_time` (String) The date and time at which the plan was assigned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is `2014-01-01T00:00:00Z`.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 - `capability_status` (String) Condition of the capability assignment.
-The possible values are `Enabled`, `Warning`, `Suspended`, `Deleted`, `LockedOut`.
-See [a detailed description](#capabilitystatus-values) of each value.
+The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
+See a detailed description of each value.
-- `service` (String) The name of the service; for example, `exchange`.
+- `service` (String) The name of the service; for example, exchange.
 - `service_plan_id` (String) A GUID that identifies the service plan.
-For a complete list of GUIDs and their equivalent friendly service names, see [Product names and service plan identifiers for licensing](/azure/active-directory/enterprise-users/licensing-service-plan-reference).
+For a complete list of GUIDs and their equivalent friendly service names, see Product names and service plan identifiers for licensing.

+<a id="nestedatt--authorization_info"></a>
+### Nested Schema for `authorization_info`

+Read-Only:

+- `certificate_user_ids` (List of String)

+<a id="nestedatt--custom_security_attributes"></a>
+### Nested Schema for `custom_security_attributes`

 <a id="nestedatt--employee_org_data"></a>